-This display shows the instantaneous MPG or L/100 km in bar graph form while driving.
+This display shows the instantaneous MPG in bar graph form while driving.
 This will monitor the gas mileage in real-time as you drive and can be used to modify driving habits in order to increase fuel economy.

 Vehicle Speed